BNasmith/PTForsyth/PTFWorkofChrist.md

-the Catholic Church, and show how poor a thing it is in the light of the thirty years in which he has lived, you will hear it put likely enough in such terms as these : that objective atonement is sheer paganism.
+the Catholic Church, and show how poor a thing it is in the light of the thirty years in which he has lived, you will hear it put likely enough in such terms as these: that objective atonement is sheer paganism.
 The Christian idea of atone- ment is identified offhand with the pagan idea of atonement, as a Hyde Park lecturer might.